elygeo/coseis/readme.txt

 computations are coded in Fortran 95 and parallelized for multi-processor execution using Message Passing Interface (MPI).
-The code is portable and tested with a variety of Fortran 95 compilers, MPI implementations, operating systems (Linux, IBM AIX, Apple OSX, SUN Solaris).
+The code is portable and tested with a variety of Fortran 95 compilers, MPI implementations, operating systems (Linux, IBM AIX, Mac OS X, SUN Solaris).

 News